yulPa/yulmails/README.md

 __Todo__

-- [ ] Provides data to populate NoSql test database
-- [x] Add Mock to test Mongo DB dial
-- [x] Create a `API.md` in order to document API
-- [ ] Add a Makefile to build project from sources
+- [ ] Find a good way to document APIs

 Thanks and happy coding !